 Thomas has 22, does wave, Celtics hand Bulls 5th loss in row

-Isaiah Thomas scored 22 points and later joined fans doing the wave as it circled TD Garden, leading the Boston Celtics over Chicago 100-80 Sunday and sending the Bulls to their season-high fifth straight loss.
+Isaiah Thomas was having a good time on the bench while his teammates were closing out an easy win over the Bulls.
+Thomas scored 22 points and later joined fans doing the wave as it circled TD Garden, leading the Boston Celtics to a 100-80 romp and sending the Bulls to their season-high fifth straight loss.

 Add your comments below